Heavenly. Reminds me of the beauty of orchids, maybe because mine just bloomed. Very smooth, slightly sweet, inspiring.

 One of China's 10 Famous Teas, "Yellow Mountain Hair Tip" is grown on the slopes of the jagged and water-rich Huang Shan Mountains of Anhui Province.
 Produced from the Huangshan Da Yeh ("big leaf") cultivar, using a fine pluck "mao feng" standard for harvesting, this perfectly formed spring green is made using the earliest of the spring buds then processed as a yellow tea.
-It is wonderfully fresh!
+It is wonderfully fresh in appearance and flavors!

 Lot Notes.
 The source tea garden is in Keemun County, near Huangshan City.
+Lot is Grade 1.
 Farm is at an elevation of 500 meters.
-This lot was harvested in the second week of April 2021.
+This lot was harvested in the second week of April 2023.
 The picking standard is one bud and one leaf or a "mao feng" pluck.
 Leaf is Grade A. The processing method is local using wicker basket for steaming.

 Tea Facts.
 The cultivar is Huang Shan Da Yeh Zhong.
 Processed to local custom as a yellow tea.
 Extra moisture is retained in the leaf during processing, allowing the leaves to further steam over charcoal fire; this serves to heighten its natural sweetness and the clarity of its liquor.